oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia.
 However, there are some things that you will need to do beforehand:

-1. Ensure that you have [Python 3.7](https://www.python.org/downloads/release/python-3711/) installed (Note: you can check this by running `python --version`).
-If Python 3.7 is not installed, download and run the latest Python 3.7 installer from https://www.python.org/downloads/mac-osx/.

-2. [**If you have Mac OS >= 12.3**] Ensure that you have Python 2.7 also available on your system.
+1. [**If you have Mac OS >= 12.3**] Ensure that you have Python 2.7 available on your system.
 If Python 2.7 is not installed, please follow the following steps:

     * Download MacOS [Python 2.7 installer](https://www.python.org/downloads/release/python-2716/) (depending on whether your system is 32bit/64bit).
 Once you have downloaded it, please install Python 2.7 using the installer.